 Dear students, dear friends and colleagues,

 However, due to the unpredictable development of the corona situation we have to be prepared for different scenarios.
-Concerning the upcoming winter semester, we hope again that it will certainly not be a pure attendance semester, as it was before Corona.
+Concerning the upcoming summer semester, we hope again that it will certainly not be a pure attendance semester, as it was before Corona.
 The most likely scenario is a hybrid semester, i.e. a mixture of attendance and online courses.
 This may mean that

-The winter semester starts on Thursday 23rd of September 2021 with the introduction week.
+The summer semester starts on March 2022 with the introduction week.
 We advise exchange students to arrive slightly earlier so that they can settle in before the start of studies.
 Please be prepared to self-isolate after arriving in Germany, if this is again recommended by the government at the time.

 We recommend that you make financial commitments, such as booking flights, at the latest possible date.
 Please also choose flights that can be cancelled, if necessary.
 Please note that rooms in the student residence can only be rented for the entire semester, from March 2022 to July 2022.